Garrett-Webb/Sharded-CausallyConsistent-KVstore/README.md

 * `Garrett:` Developed majority of helper endpoints.
 With the help of my groupmates, I added the helper endpoints for the sharding operations, helper endpoints, and modified the keyvalue store functionality to operate in a sharded manner.
 Also helped with the documentation and creation of resharding mechanism.

 * `Rahul:` Derived logic for reshard.
 Determined what data structures to use for storing shards and shard information.
-Developed VC logic.
-Coded alongside Garrett and Kai using VSCode Live Share
+Developed vector clock logic.
+Coded alongside Garrett and Kai using VSCode Live Share.

-* `Kai:` Setup the testing/debugging routine and performed most of the testings.
+* `Kai:` Setup the testing/debugging routine and performed all of the testings.
 Started the initial key-value-store-view operation which built the base structure for rest of the request handling.

 ## Acknowledgements: